Bishop's House, Perth: History

 Hale planted ornamental trees in the front garden, and laid out the fruit garden at the rear.
 He also had the garden wall constructed at the rear of the property.

 In 1860, Hale had a small cottage built adjacent to Bishop's House at a cost of £360.
 This was used as lodgings for visiting clergymen from the country and was known as Clergy House or Bishop's Cottage.

 In 1872, Hale built another house on the Bishop's See site, near the corner of Spring and Mount Streets, to house and educate Aboriginal children.
 This two-storey building was known as Hale House.
 In 1875 Hale handed all his Perth properties over to the Perth Diocesan Trust and left Western Australia to take up his appointment as Bishop of Brisbane.

 Bishop's House was then occupied by his successor, Henry Hutton Parry in 1876.
 Parry however found the upkeep of the residence beyond his means and moved his family into Bishop's Cottage, with Judge Hensman leasing Bishop's House.
 Hutton died whilst still in office in November 1893.

 The next bishop to occupy Bishop's House was Charles Owen Leaver Riley who arrived to take up his post in 1895.
 Bishop's House was renovated and repaired for his occupancy.
 In 1904, Riley enlarged Bishop's House with funds from a public appeal within the Church.
 Following his death in 1929, Bishop's House was occupied by his successor, Henry Frewen Le Fanu.
 In 1930, renovations were carried out to Bishop's House for Le Fanu's occupancy.

-Following Fanu's death in September 1946, succeeding archbishops choose not to occupy Bishop's House as their residence.
+Following Le Fanu's death in September 1946, succeeding archbishops choose not to occupy Bishop's House as their residence.
 In 1959, it was leased by Legacy Australia as their Perth headquarters, and became known as Legacy House.

 In 1974 Bishop's House was used to accommodate the Anglican Health and Welfare Services (Anglicare) until the service was relocated to the Sambell Centre in Colin Street, West Perth.

 In 1982, the Perth Diocesan Trust leased the site to St George's Investments, later known as Australian City Properties (ACP), owned by English entrepreneur Lord Alistair McAlpine, who used the residence as home and as an office.
 As part of the lease conditions, Bishop's House and its gardens were renovated and restored by architects Oldham Boas Ednie-Brown in 1984.